-- (1) The degree program equips students with a variety of skills to help them acquire regional expertise in their chosen area of study and/or regional expertise for East Asia as a whole by presenting them with a range of approaches from the social sciences and cultural studies.
-The specific content of the curriculum helps students to better understand the region in a global and transnational context, as well as to acquire knowledge of East Asian politics, culture, economics, and history. - (2) Students are given the opportunity to expand upon their language skills as well as broaden their spectrum of subject-specific knowledge.
+(1) The degree program equips students with a variety of skills to help them acquire regional expertise in their chosen area of study and/or regional expertise for East Asia as a whole by presenting them with a range of approaches from the social sciences and cultural studies.
+The specific content of the curriculum helps students to better understand the region in an international and transnational context, as well as to acquire knowledge of East Asian politics, culture, economics, and history.

+(2) Students are given the opportunity to expand upon their language skills as well as broaden their spectrum of subject-specific knowledge.
 They can also build upon their practical skills in a manner specific to East Asian studies.

-Section 4

-General Academic Advising and Departmental Advising
+Section 4 General Academic Advising and Departmental Advising individual curriculum plan, particularly when selecting the modules in their complementary area.

-- (1) The Center for Academic Advising and Psychological Counseling at Freie Universität Berlin provides general academic advising for students. - (2) Instructors who teach courses offered in the master's degree program provide departmental advising during office hours.
-Student aid is also available to offer additional advising support.
-Students are encouraged to attend an advising session when establishing their individual curriculum plan, particularly when selecting the modules in their complementary area.
+(1) The Center for Academic Advising and Psychological Counseling at Freie Universität Berlin provides general academic advising for students.

+(2) Instructors who teach courses offered in the master's degree program provide departmental advising during their office hours.
+A student aid is also available to offer additional advising support.
+Students are encouraged to attend an advising session when establishing their